jtiosue/jtiosue.github.io/pages/physics/the-scalar-propagator.md

 &= \int \frac{d^3 p}{(2\pi)^3}\frac{1}{2\omega_{\bm p}}e^{-i p_\mu x^\mu}.
 \end{aligned}$$

 Note that the minus sign on the first line (i.e. $-2\pi i$) comes from the fact that the residue theorem applies for counterclockwise contours around a polse, whereas our integral is going clockwise.
-When $z^0 < 0$, we choose the contour going in the upper half plane, which picks out the pole $p^0 = -\omega_{\bm p} + i\epsilon$, and the $e^{\epsilon z^0}$ ensures that the closed loop integral along the contour is equal to the integral along the real axis.
+When $z^0 < 0$, we choose the contour going in the upper half plane, which picks out the pole $p^0 = -\omega_{\bm p} + i\epsilon$, and the $e^{-i p^0 z^0}$ ensures that the closed loop integral along the contour is equal to the integral along the real axis.
 Then the residue theorem gives us

 $$\begin{aligned}
 D(z) &= \int \frac{d^3 p}{(2\pi)^3}e^{i\bm p \cdot \bm z} \frac{2 \pi i}{2\pi} \frac{i}{p^0 - \omega_{\bm p}} e^{-i p^0 z^0} \bigg\vert_{p^0 = -\omega_{\bm p} + i\epsilon}\\